OpenCHAMI/openchami.org/content/docs/guides/fabrica_migration.md

     done
 ```

-Request a boot script for at least one node in every node class or profile:
+Request a boot script for at least one node in every node class or profile
+(replace MAC address with one from your inventory):

 ```bash
 curl --fail --silent --show-error \